theoludwig/programming-challenges/challenges/hello-world/README.md

 # hello-world

-Created by [@Divlo](https://github.com/Divlo) on 5 July 2020.
+Created by [@Divlo](https://github.com/Divlo) on 6 June 2021.

 ## Instructions

-Your function should return Hello depending on the parameter.
+Your function should return Hello depending of the parameter.

 ## Examples

-See the `input-output.json` file for examples of input/output.
+See the `test` folder for examples of input/output.